 Providing financial advice to investors is a multi-billion dollar industry.
 Because investment returns are volatile, however, it can be difficult for investors-even those who are financially sophisticated-to distinguish good recommendations from bad.
-This fact raises important questions about the quality of the recommendations that investors receive from their advisors, as does the likelihood that demand for recommendations is inversely related to an investor's level of financial sophistication.
-Anagol, Cole, and Sarkar (2013), Christoffersen, Evans, and Musto (2013), Hackethal, Inderst, and Meyer (2012), and Mullainathan, Nöth, and Schoar (2012) use a variety of empirical strategies to show that advisor recommendations reflect advisors' self-interests.
-These papers raise interesting questions about whether and how broker recommendations can be improved.
-However, the decision to seek broker recommendations in the first place raises important, unanswered questions about the portfolios that broker clients would have held in the absence of advice.
-Our empirical setting allows us to provide evidence that addresses the causal effect of broker recommendations relative to this elusive counterfactual.
+This fact raises important questions about the quality of the recommendations that investors receive from their brokers.
+Anagol, Cole, and Sarkar (2013), Christoffersen, Evans, and Musto (2013), Hackethal, Inderst, and Meyer (2012), Hoechle, Ruenzi, Schaub, and Schmid (2015), and Mullainathan, Nöth, and Schoar (2012) use a variety of empirical strategies to show that broker recommendations reflect brokers' self-interests.
+Nevertheless, demand for broker recommendations is likely to be highest among those investors with the lowest levels of financial sophistication.
+This begs the question of whether broker clients are better off holding portfolios based on conflicted recommendations or holding counterfactual portfolios constructed on their own.

-The difficulty in defining the counterfactual portfolios challenges researchers studying the benefits of advisors.
-This is the case because clients benefit from receiving and following broker recommendations when the expected utility of doing so (net of fees) exceeds the expected utility of investing on their own.
+The lack of data on counterfactual portfolios has limited the ability of other researchers to measure the net benefit of brokers to their clients.
+Clients benefit from receiving and following broker recommendations when the expected utility of doing so (net of fees) exceeds the expected utility of investing on their own.
 Everything else equal, this difference in expected utilities depends on the quality of the broker recommendations that they follow.
 However, broker clients may rationally prefer biased recommendations to no recommendations.
-This is because the difference in expected utilities also depends on how the clients would have invested in the absence of broker recommendations.
-The lower the expected utility associated with a client's counterfactual portfolio, the more likely that the client is to benefit even from biased recommendations-
+The lower the expected utility associated with a client's counterfactual portfolio, the more likely that the client is to benefit even from biased recommendations.
+For example, in Gennaioli, Shleifer, and Vishny (2015), brokers increase their clients' expected utility by increasing equity allocations above counterfactual levels; the high broker fees follow directly from the fact that they are set to split the large gains to trade.
+On the other hand, the higher the expected utility associated with a client's counterfactual point of the expected utility associated with a client's counterfactual from the fact that they are set to split the large gains to trade.